 Founded in 1999, the International Association of Canine Professionals (IACP) established a high standard of canine professionals and still strives to maintain recognition of this high standard for its members and the general public.

-The IACP’s Certification Committee oversees dog training certification by establishing standard examinations for dog trainers and dog training instructors.
+The IACP’s Certification Committee oversees certifications issued by the organization by establlishing standard examinations for dog trainers and dog training instructors.

-IACP's Certification program accurately and thoroughly assesses skills by critiquing hands-on performance at progressive KSA levels beyond book learning based exams.
-IACP does not discriminate against training methods, tools, or techniques in its certification exams but rather examines each dog trainer's abilities to incorporate them effectively and humanely into a sound and well-rounded training program.
+IACP's Certification program accurately and thoroughly assess skills by critiquing hands-on performance at progressive KSA levels beyond book learning based exams.
+The IACP does not discriminate against training methods, tools or techniques in its certification exams but rather examines each dog trainer's abilities to incorporate them effectively and humanely into a sound and well rounded training program.